Paul Patterson (United Kingdom) is one of the most versatile, successful and internationally respected British composers of his generation.

 Merve performed in Europe, Asia and Americas as soloist and principal harpist.
 In 2011, Merve was chosen to perform at the World Harp Congress in Vancouver and later performed as a “Young Star” at the Belgrade International Harp Festival.
 In 2015 she joined La Scala Milan’s Orchestra Academy.

-Katerina Musliyenko-Savkina (Ukraine) graduated Kharkiv High Music schiool with professor Larisa Klievtsova (Kharkiv, Ukraine) and Gnesin Music Academy with professor Natalia Shameeva (Moscow, Russia).
+Katerina Musliyenko-Savkina (Ukraine) graduated Kharkiv High Music schiool with professor Larysa Klievtsova (Kharkiv, Ukraine) and Gnesin Music Academy with professor Natalia Shameeva (Moscow, Russia).

 Katerina did postgraduate course in the Gnesin Music Academy and now continuing her education for the degree of Candidate of Arts.